cfenollosa/dsl-libretto50ct/README.md

 As stated before, we will use VirtualBox to make DSL think it is running on a real machine, and that the—now USB— hard drive is the main drive of the VM.
-Turns out that using a physical disk on VirtualBox isn't easy to find, but it only takes a command.
+Turns out that using a physical disk from `/dev` on VirtualBox isn't easy to find, but the actual command is simmple.

 **Please make sure that your Linux has detected the USB drive as `/dev/sdb` before proceeding or you might lose data on the wrong disk!**
 If in case, use Disk Utility or check dmesg.